deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 ---
 title: "SAM2Long: Enhancing SAM 2 for Long Video Segmentation with a Training-Free Memory Tree"
-summary: "SAM2Long dramatically improves long-video object segmentation by using a training-free memory tree, resolving error accumulation and achieving state-of-the-art results on various benchmarks."
+summary: "SAM2Long enhances video object segmentation by using a training-free memory tree, significantly improving accuracy and handling of occlusions and reappearing objects in long videos."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-21", "🤗 24-10-22"]
 showSummary: true